lizadaly/utopia-novels/books/arqtiq/book.md

 “Always, with Gods as relief.”

-“You mean ministers — but does nobody work?”
+“You mean ministers—but does nobody work?”

 “Yes; at the schools until noon.”